ShadowOne333/Metroid-Zero-Mission-Redux/README.md

 3. **Remove Closeup** - Removes the Closeup you get when first starting a new game.
 This patch is only included for preservation sake, as it does nothing in Redux.
 4. **Start in Brinstar** - Changes the default starting location from Crateria's Landing Site to the normal starting room in Brinstar like in vanilla Zero Mission (This one restores the Samus Face Closeup as well).
 5. **Original Gravity Suit** - Changes the Gravity Suit palette to that of the original vanilla Zero Mission (pink hue).
-6. **Zero Suit Pistol Charge** - Changes the behaviour of Samus' pistol when in Zero Suit to be able to charge the shot like a normal Beam Charge.
-NOTE: This patch has a bug that makes Samus unable to shot while crawling.
-Additionally, the boss that relies on the pistol needs a fully charged shot to activate its orbs.
+6. **Original Zero Suit Pistol Charge** - Changes back the behaviour of the Zero Suit Pistol so it auto-charges after a set amount of time, instead of having to press B to charge it as if it were a normal Charge Beam.

 -------------------